-1) http://learn.iis.net/page.aspx/624/application-pool-identities/
+1. http://learn.iis.net/page.aspx/624/application-pool-identities/

-1.1.10 Use Only Strong Encryption Protocols (Level 1, Scorable)
+1.1.9 Use Only Strong Encryption Protocols (Scored)

 New and legacy web servers are often able and configured to handle weak cryptographic options due to historic export restriction of high grade cryptography.
 Even if high grade ciphers are normally used and installed, some server misconfiguration could be leveraged to force the use of a weaker protocol or cipher to gain access to the otherwise secure communication channel.
 It is recommended that the weak encryption protocols SSL 2.0 and PCT 1.0 be disabled, and that SSL 3.0 and TLS 1.x be enabled.
+It is recommended that you implement the Diffie-Hellman Ephemeral, or DHE for short, protocol for PFS.